Professor James Steeley

 I am on the advisory editorial board of the academic journal Studies in Economics and Finance and on the editorial board of the International Journal of Behavioural Accounting and Finance.
 I am an academic affiliated member of the Chartered Institute of Securities and Investments and was on the founding editorial board of their research journal.

 I am a Senior Fellow of the Higher Education Academy.
-Among my former students I can count a professor of finance, a professor of economics, the current Secretary of State for the Home Department, the son of a former UN Secretary General and the successor to Michael Flatley in Riverdance.
+Among my former students I can count a professor of finance, a professor of economics and the successor to Michael Flatley in Riverdance.

 B.A.
 (1st class Honours) Economics and Econometrics, Reading University